Undergraduate Categories of Admission

 Undergraduate Admission Appeals

-Applicants who are denied admission and choose to appeal the denial can do so by directing appeal requests to the associate vice president of Enrollment Management and University Relations.
-The associate vice president of Enrollment Management and University Relations may then take the appeal to an Admissions Appeal Committee to make the final decision.
+Applicants who are denied admission and choose to appeal the denial can do so by directing appeal requests to the university registrar and executive director of Records and Admissions.
+The university registrar and executive director of Records and Admissions may then take the appeal to an Admissions Appeal Committee to make the final decision.